-2.4 The response to a breach of control should be proportionate to the harm it causes.
-This plan guides the appropriate response to various breaches of planning control.
+2.4 This plan defines the appropriate form of response to various breaches of planning control, determined by the guiding principle that the response to a breach of control should be proportionate to the harm it causes.
 Harm will be assessed according to the degree of conformity or conflict with national and local planning policy, in much the same way that planning applications are evaluated.
+It would not be expedient, or a wise use of public resources, to pursue enforcement action against something that would have been granted planning permission, except where it is necessary to impose controls that would have been secured by conditions attached to planning permission.
 Enforcement is not punishment, but an appropriate response to something that is unacceptable in planning terms.